btdavis300/after-school-special/README.md

 As a user I can...
 - Navigate through the displayed database of all afterschool programs.
-- Search for programs based name of program, or location (using zipcode).
+- Search for programs based name of program, or location (using zipcode or community).
 - Browse programs through a selection of filters.
-- Signup to create a profile.
+- Signup to create a profile, through a secured authenication process.
 - Update their profile based on specific criteria.
 - Delete their account.
-- Rate programs through star system.
+- Add users to their "Connections" List.
+- Enroll in a program.

 ## Stretch Goals
-- Be able to message other users, either through the database or through web sockets.
+- Be able to message other users, using Active Cable.
-- Be able to add users to their “Connections” List.
 - Set up a “Carpool” request system, where users can request to carpool with other users on their “Connections” List.